vapor-community/docker/README.md

 This will remove Docker toolbox and migrate your current containers to Docker Engine if you have any.

-The [base image](https://hub.docker.com/r/zyxep/vapor/) is build on Ubuntu 14.04 with [Swift](https://github.com/apple/swift) 3 and [Vapor toolbox](https://github.com/vapor/toolbox)
+The [base image](https://hub.docker.com/r/vapor/vapor/) is build on Ubuntu 16.04 with [Swift](https://github.com/apple/swift) 3 and [Vapor toolbox](https://github.com/vapor/toolbox)

 ## Simple setup
-You can use my base image to get a simple setup with Vapor & Docker up and running.
+You can use the base image to get a simple setup with Vapor & Docker up and running.
 Go to your projects root directory and run this command

-`docker run -v $(pwd):/vapor zyxep/vapor vapor build`
+`docker run --rm -ti -v $(pwd):/vapor vapor/vapor:latest vapor build`

-This command will start a container with a mounted directory so you can build the source inside the container, the container will shut down when the build is done
+This command will start a container with a mounted directory so you can build the source inside the container, the container will shut down and remove it self when it's done.
 When it's done build run the following command

-`docker run -v $(pwd):/vapor -p 8080:8080 zyxep/vapor vapor run`
+`docker run -ti -v $(pwd):/vapor -p 8080:8080 vapor/vapor:latest vapor run`

 This command will start another container with same storage mount and bind port 8080 in the host to the container you can change the first `8080` to what ever you want to get that on the host machine.